nishika1727/Customer-Chrun-Analysis/README.md

-# 🔍 Customer Churn Prediction Web App
+# 🔍 Customer Churn Prediction

 This project predicts whether a customer is likely to churn based on their service details using machine learning.
 It includes data analysis, model building, handling data imbalance with SMOTE, and deploying the model through a Flask web application.